 In Santa Monica, formal service and fine French technique reign supreme at two- Michelin-star Mélisse, where chef/owner Josiah Citrin (a veteran of L.A.’s gourmet scene) focuses on the sublime (lobster, caviar), and the simple (lentils), all with outstanding results.

 Receiving three Michelin stars is no easy task.
-In fact, there are only a handful of restaurants in the San Francisco Bay Area to achieve top honors.
+In fact, there are only a handful of restaurants in the San Francisco Bay Area to achieve top honours.
 One of these standouts hardly needs introduction.
 The French Laundry, led by the incomparable chef Thomas Keller.
-Actually, it’s Sir Thomas Keller: in 2011, he received the Insignia of the Chevalier by the French Legion of Honor, similar in spirit to being knighted in the U.K., for his contributions to French cuisine in the United States.
+Actually, it’s Sir Thomas Keller: in 2011, he received the Insignia of the Chevalier by the French Legion of Honour, similar in spirit to being knighted in the UK, for his contributions to French cuisine in the United States.
 Though chef Keller’s presence has gone global, The French Laundry is still his home base, serving California cuisine using French technique with only the most superlative ingredients.
-The nine-course chef’s tasting menu changes daily but look for decadent combos, like caviar paired with smoked sturgeon, hen egg mousse, Persian cucumbers, garden dill, and horseradish crème fraiche.
+The nine course chef’s tasting menu changes daily but look for decadent combos, like caviar paired with smoked sturgeon, hen egg mousse, Persian cucumbers, garden dill, and horseradish crème fraiche.
 Many of these ingredients are sourced from the garden across the street.
-Insider’s tip: Call to reserve reservations as soon as you know your travel dates, and be flexible about days and times.
+Insider tip: call to book a table as soon as you know your travel dates, and be flexible about days and times.
 For more availability, consider lunch reservations.

 Located in the ultra-luxurious L’Auberge Carmel (of Relaix & Chateaux fame), Aubergine is just the type of restaurant you want to settle into after a day of exploring Carmel-by-the-Sea.
 With only nine tables in the main dining room, and a 2,500-bottle wine cellar focusing on French and Monterey County wines, intimacy and excellence are the undoubted stars of Aubergine, a James Beard Foundation Semifinalist.
 Chef Justin Cogley puts his signature touch on a finely crafted assortment of California-inspired and locally sourced dishes.
 Two set menu options (prix fixe with optional cheese pairing and a chef’s tasting menu) are offered nightly and change daily to showcase the best seasonal ingredients.
 Cogley’s savory entrées pair perfectly with the sweet treats prepared by skilled pastry chef Ron Mendoza.